-Writing for an insurance website is really not that much different than writing for print.
+Writing for your insurance website is really not that much different than writing for print.
 But you have to remember that since it can be more difficult to read on-screen, you have to take special care to make it easier on your readers.
-However, most important is good content.
-Well-written content with clear information builds trust and persuades visitors to take the action you want to on the site.
-And, when written properly, it helps improve website rankings in popular search engine listings.
+Consider how your content is layed out to make sure your prospects are able to read it easy.

 Here are some tips for writing insurance agency website content that appeals to both online prospects and the major search engines: